metalcarratt/ministry/ls/Exodus/msg83.md

 blue - heavenly, purple - royal, scarlet - redemption.

 having a heavenly character, a dignified behaviour, and a humble attitude.

+#### acacia wood, oil, spices
+acacia wood shows christs humanity is not weak like cotton, but strong in character and standing.

+oil is the spirit of christ which we need to be saturated with.

+spices signify christs death and resurrection as the antibiotic to kill all the spritual germs.